 How do I find out about the availability of Tennis Classes, Summer Camps, Nature Programs or other recreational programs offered by the City?

-A.) Call Kristie Bishop at City Hall, (310) 377-1577 ext.
-100, and she can tell you about the schedule of the classes and help get you registered.
+A.) Call City Hall, (310) 377-1577 and we can tell you about the schedule of the classes and help get you registered.
 Information about our Recreation Programs is also available in the quarterly Community Activities Newsletter.
 Classes are offered in Winter (January), Spring (April), Summer (June), and Fall (September) sessions.

 How do I have my City street tree pruned or removed?